• Latest

 Third, our blood flow changes.
 When we enter a flow state, our blood flow increases to the brain’s parts responsible for attention and focus.
 This increase in blood flow allows us to focus more intently on the task.

 Fourth, our body releases endorphins.
 Endorphins are hormones that are associated with pain relief and pleasure.
-When we enter a flow state, our body releases endorphins, which help us feel good and focus on the task at hand.
+When we enter a flow state, our body releases endorphins, which help us feel good and focus on the task.

 Fifth, our muscles relax.
 When we enter a flow state, our muscles relax, and we can use them more efficiently.
-This allows us to focus more on the task at hand and conserve energy.
+This allows us to focus more on the task and conserve energy.

 Sixth, our sense of time changes.
-When we enter a flow state, our understanding of time changes, and we can focus more on the task at hand.
-This change in our sense of time allows us to lose track of time and to focus more on the task at hand.
+When we enter a flow state, our understanding of time changes, and we can focus more on the task.
+This change in our sense of time allows us to lose track of time and focus more on the task.

 Seventh, we enter a state of flow.
-When we enter a flow state, we are in a state of optimal experience.
+When we enter a flow state, we are in an optimal experience.
 This state of optimal experience allows us to focus more on the task at hand and to feel good while doing it.

 The Psychology of Flow State

-Many factors contribute, but some key things to keep in mind are setting challenging yet achievable goals, focusing on the task at hand, and letting go of any extraneous thoughts.
+Many factors contribute, but key things to remember are setting challenging yet achievable goals, focusing on the task at hand, and letting go of any extraneous thoughts.

 Once you’ve found a flow activity that works for you, stick with it!
 It’s easy to get lost in the moment and escape from the reality of your surroundings.
-Still, if you can stay focused long enough, you’ll experience an incredible sense of achievement and peace.
+Still, if you can stay focused long enough, you’ll experience incredible achievement and peace.

 The Myths of Flow State